HemanthGaddey/Semantic-Image-Inpainting-Evaluation/README.md

     b.
 Write Code for Generating random Masks for Images
     c.
 Generate Masks for all the training images
     d.
 Create an index file for image dataset with train/val/test splits
-5. Write the Pipeline for CNN Classifier using SwinTransformer and ResNext model and ensemble

 the sample dataset made for training the classifier looks like [this](https://drive.google.com/drive/folders/1JRzKZlFbOVTTbPnbP18Yf_nKaGJd7mzX?usp=sharing)

 #### Phase 2:
+1. Write the Pipeline for CNN Classifier using SwinTransformer and ResNext model and ensemble
-1.  create GUI (For using the CNN model, not the inpainting one)
+2.  create GUI (For using the CNN model, not the inpainting one)
-2. Generate inpainted images using script written in phase 1 but for cats.<br>
+3. Generate inpainted images using script written in phase 1 but for cats.<br>
     -> If Model doesn't converge: Use bird dataset created in phase 1 along with a small dataset on IIT Bhilai surroundings to train the CNN.
-3. Train and Fine Tune the CNN model (Use transfer learning) on both bird dataset(done) and pets dataset(to be generated).
+4. Train and Fine Tune the CNN model (Use transfer learning) on both bird dataset(done) and pets dataset(to be generated).
-4. Work on a GAN based classifier to more accurately classify using the above described datasets.
-4. Update the entire codebase to support latest library dependencies.
+5. Update the entire codebase to support latest library dependencies.

 ### How to train:
 1. Use pyenv to create a virtual environment with python3.6,